Design for Change

 By blending high-contrast palettes with fluid, intentional compositions, the campaign seeks to capture attention and inspire a new perspective on community-driven change.

 The creative direction for this project was rooted in the vibrant, eclectic aesthetic of the 1980s and 90s.
-I wanted to move away from rigid, corporate structures and instead embrace organic shapes that defined that era.
+I wanted to move away from rigid, corporate structures and instead embrace the organic shapes that defined that era.

 The process began with experimental sketching, focusing on how rounded forms and interlocking shapes could create a natural visual flow across a layout.
 In the digital phase, I focused on layering these organic elements to guide the viewer's eye through the advocacy message.
+This juxtaposition — using a throwback style to address forward-thinking social issues — creates a unique tension that makes the message more approachable and memorable.